entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Constrain $x,y$ of BB by passing predicted $t_x,t_y$ through $\sigma$ to bound to [0,1] to keep location from ending up just anywhere in image (not near to given grid cell).

-### Joint classification and detection (di
+### Joint classification and detection (different datasets)

 Trains on both detection datasets (COCO) *and* image classification datasets (ImageNet).
 Makes a hierarchical synset for all labels from both datasets.
-When given an image-classification example, it
+When given a classification example, we only backprop classificaion loss.
+When given any example, classification loss is only backpropagated at or above the corresponding level in the WordTree.

 ### Misc